marekh19/blogAppliftingAssignment/README.md

 Except that I did not implement responsive design even though it's something I'm very familiar with.
 From the beginning I knew the schedule will be very tight and felt like it would too much time at the expense of other features.

+I should've definitely refactored **Create New Article** and **Edit Article** pages to make a single component out of the majority that is same for both .
+I'm just out of energy for now 😫.

 You can find below which points of this assignment I was able to implement and which not or only partially, including my comments.

 ### User Perspective